jacobwilliams/Fortran-Astrodynamics-Toolkit/README.md

 Third-Party Requirements
 ---------------

 To use the ephemeris_module, a copy of one of the JPL binary ephemeris files must be present in the ```eph``` directory.
 This can be built from the instructions at: ftp://ssd.jpl.nasa.gov/pub/eph/planets/fortran/userguide.txt.
-For example (on MacOS X):
+For example (on Linux):
 ```bash
 wget ftp://ssd.jpl.nasa.gov/pub/eph/planets/fortran/*
 wget ftp://ssd.jpl.nasa.gov/pub/eph/planets/ascii/de405/*